Hack4Kids/Event-20_10_2018/README.md

 <p>Type: Xls document with many design proposals.
 Adapted to use the colors of HEMA post-it clones (weird colors, me knows) - Note: Some graphics are inspired from © works by other right holders.</p>

 ## <a href="Fortnite_Hack4Kids_v2.sb2">Fortnite_Hack4Kids_v2.sb2</a>
 <p>Goal: Hack my Game material for scratch.
 A set, a game dancer, grenades raining... but some things are missing.
 Can you learn scratch by adding them?
-Game originally created by M. Farcot with very good support and added code from P. Welfringer.</p>
+Game originally created by Matthieu with very good support and added code from Patrick.</p>

 <p>Type: .sb2 (scratch file).
 Note: last version of the game might be hosted <a href="https://scratch.mit.edu/projects/254131020/">here (mit scratch Hack4kids repo)</a>. </p>